Make 100% of Hughes a City Natural Area!

 According to this map, ~71% of City Fort Collins Natural Areas acres exist outside of the Fort Collins city limits and generally require a car to visit.
 Only 29% of Natural Areas conserved acres exist within city limits near where Fort Collins residents and taxpayers live, work, and play.

-The purchase of Hughes is already funded.
 Hughes would add a new 164-acre parcel to the Natural Areas portfolio that is actually within the city limits, not many miles away.
 Hughes is easy to access for all members of our community, and Hughes would serve as a contiguous buffer with existing Foothills Natural Areas that would relieve pressure on Maxwell and Pineridge, two natural areas that are impacted daily with ever-increasing visitation rates.

 Setting the Record Straight on Natural Areas Funding